Deep Machine: History

 In 2009, Hooker, Wiggins, Marsden and Wrighton decided to play together for the first time in almost 30 years, together with Slam drummer Chas Towler.
 This eventually gave rise to a new line-up of Deep Machine, including Hooker and Towler with Lenny Baxter (vocals), John Riley (bass) and Nigel Martindale (guitar) which started to gig in 2010.
 In February 2012, Martindale was officially replaced by guitarist Nick ‘The Beast’ East.
-Deep Machine released their first album Rise of the Machine produced by DeeRal on 25 April 2014, which was received with overwhelming enthusiasm by Die Hard Machine fans in the UK and Europe.
+Deep Machine released their first album Rise of the Machine on 25 April 2014, which was received with overwhelming enthusiasm by Die Hard Machine fans in the UK and Europe.
 In October 2014, Deep Machine regretfully announced the departure of vocalist Lenny Baxter after four successful years with the band.
 However, shortly after his departure, Deep Machine announced that Andy M F Mawbey was to replace him as lead vocalist.
 Mawbey's first live gig with Deep Machine came 32 years after he first auditioned in 1982.
 John Riley then quit and Chas Towler was let go.

 The band continued on into 2015, recruiting ex-Kaine members Dan Mailer on bass guitar and Josh Moreton on drums, before officially calling it quits in October that year.

 Deep Machine leaves a legacy of a large set of classic and well written metal songs that would grace any modern day band's set list.
 For those that were there, the memory lingers - an ear splitting set of the best of 80s metal performed by a band of wonderful and devoted individuals carrying the flag and entertaining us with a power far greater than their status demanded - one of the great unsigned.
-To my friend Bob Hooker........(Kevin Marx - dear friend of the band).
+To my talented friend Bob Hooker........(Kevin Marx - dear friend of the band).